andrenarchy/stellar-observatory/README.md

 [![Build Status](https://travis-ci.org/andrenarchy/stellar-observatory.svg?branch=master)](https://travis-ci.org/andrenarchy/stellar-observatory)

 Stellar Observatory is a Python package for analyzing the Stellar network.
-It contains experimental and non-optimized code that is used for conduction research on quorums, quorum slices, and other aspects of the Stellar network.
+It contains experimental and non-optimized code that is used for conducting research on quorums, quorum slices, and other aspects of the Stellar network.

 This work is supported by a research grant in the [Stellar academic research program](https://www.stellar.org/stellar-academic-research-program/) of the [Stellar Development Foundation](https://www.stellar.org/).